Sector Based Training

 What are apprenticeships?

 Apprenticeships are work based learning programmes which enable people of all ages to gain nationally recognised qualifications while they earn.
 Apprenticeships can be used to train new employees, as well as up-skilling or retraining existing employees.
 Apprenticeships generate a committed and valuable workforce, increase productivity, reduce absence and can help support an ageing workforce.

 How do apprenticeships work?

 Apprenticeships offer a mixture of work based and ‘classroom based’ learning.
 The majority of the learning is done in the workplace with the rest of the training being given by a training organisation either at the workplace, off-site (at college) or via e-learning.
-Apprentices should work for at least 30 hours per week – the minimum requirement is 16 hours.
+Apprentices should work for at least 30 hours per week.

 Types of apprenticeships

 There are various levels of apprenticeship: • Intermediate apprenticeship (Level 2 – equivalent to • five good GCSE passes) • Advanced apprenticeship (Level 3 – equivalent to two A • Level passes) • Higher apprenticeship (Levels 4-7) • Degree apprenticeship (Levels 6-7)